2020PB/police-brutality/reports/Kentucky.md

 * [89.3 WFPL reporting the mayor's response](https://twitter.com/WFPLNews/status/1266923468102262784)

-### Police shoot at cars in traffic from overpass | May 31st
+### Police shoot at cars in traffic from overpass | May 30th

 Several police officers shoot from an overpass at cars stuck in traffic.
+This happened Saturday night around 10 or 11 at 1st and College, right under the I-65 overpass.
 Bystander reports at least one car window broken.
+Recorded by twitch streamer TCHCreigo

 tags: shoot, projectiles, property-destruction